 Given the amount of personal and often very intimate data on mobile phones, it is not surprising that many victims do not wish to be further exposed.
 In my view, after working with many victims of rape and sexual assault, the procedure makes an intrusive process even more intrusive and will mean fewer victims will come forward in an area where lack of reporting is already a major issue.
 It will be an exercise of putting the victim under investigation and will only increase the fear of vulnerability of these individuals.
 For many victims, the insinuation that women lie about rapes and assaults is also a deterrent in not coming forward.
 To know that their phone will potentially be held for several months and its entire contents screened and information possibly be passed on for scrutinisation, may be too much to endure.
 It could be argued that the introduction of this procedure will simply make a bad situation worse.

-Anjali Rayarel is a solicitor in the Abuse team at Bolt Burdon Kemp.
-If you feel you may have a claim or are enquiring on behalf of a loved one, contact Anjali free of charge and in confidence on 020 7288 4858 or at email@example.com.
+Zahra Awaiz-Bilal is an associate solicitor in the Abuse team at Bolt Burdon Kemp.
+If you feel you may have a claim or are enquiring on behalf of a loved one, contact Zahra free of charge and in confidence on 020 7288 4839 or at email@example.com.
 Alternatively, complete this form and one of the solicitors in the Abuse team will contact you.
-Find out more about the Abuse team.Read more: Sexual assault
+Find out more about the Abuse Team.Read more: Sexual assault